RunSi/DEVWKS-2601/guide/step2.md

 testbed = Genie.init('path_to_name_of_yaml_file')

 ```
 This is the topology file for this lab.
-The topology file describes two devices _iosxe1_ and _iosxe2_
+The topology file describes two devices _iosxe1_ and _iosxe2_ and be found at:- [Topology](../scripts/vagrant_multi_ios.yaml)

+Some important points to note with the topology file.

+* The testbed must have a name - in this case IOS_NXOS_Testbed
+* The devices described - their name must correspond exactly with the hostname of the device in the testbed. e.g. iosxe1 is the hostname of the first device

 ```yaml